alexdevero/alex-devero-blog/__drafts__/draft--static-class-methods-properties.md

 # JavaScript Classes and Static Methods and Properties

 JavaScript classes are one of the most discussed features of ES6.
 Two interesting features of classes are static methods and properties.
 In this tutorial, you will learn what static methods and properties are and how they work.
-You will also learn how to use these methods and properties in your projects.
+You will also learn a bit about class inheritance and how it relates to static properties and methods.

 <!--more-->
 <!--